Intro0siddiqui/Elmiclan/ROADMAP.md

 - **File / Module Touches**: Entire codebase.
 - **Status**: In Progress
 - **Notes / Open Questions**: None.

+---

+## Post-Launch Phases

+- **Phase ID**: P-Future-TTS
+- **Title**: AI-Powered Audio Messages
+- **User Story**: "As a user, I want to be able to send my messages as audible voice notes, so that I can communicate in a more expressive way."
+- **Status**: Not Started
+- **Notes**: Deferred until after initial launch.
+Requires a custom, self-hosted server running the `eSpeak` text-to-speech engine to be built by the project owner.
+This will provide a more cost-effective and efficient solution than a general-purpose LLM.

+---

 ## All Phases (Full List)